 Michael Koester, MD, ATC, sports medicine doctor at Slocum Center for Orthopedics and Sports Medicine and director of the Slocum Sports Concussion Program, is the 2013 recipient of the Award of Merit from the National Federation of State High School Associations (NFHS).

-As one of the nation’s leading experts on sports-related concussions, Dr. Koester received the prestigious award June 25, 2013, at the NFHS Summer Meeting in Denver, Colorado.
+As one of the nation’s experts on sports-related concussions, Dr. Koester received the prestigious award June 25, 2013, at the NFHS Summer Meeting in Denver, Colorado.